troelskn/webwork/README.markdown

 * Webwork is tested with PHP 5.2, but should work on any PHP 5.X installation.

-* You need to route all requests to `public/index.php`.
-The usual configuration would be with Apache - in which case you'll need to have `mod_rewrite` enabled.
-The `public/.htaccess` file will configure this for you.
+* Webwork is only tested with Apache, but it should be simple to configure it for other web servers.

 Your first application
 --